Falanan/Onmyoji_Automation/README.md

 ### Tested good on:

-#### Macos (Apple silicon):
+#### MacOS (Apple silicon):

 For Macos, I haven't tested about mouse moving part, and "win32api" library also not working on Macos.
-I only using Mac environment for developing the computer vision and optimizing algorithm.
+I only use Mac environment for developing the computer vision part and optimizing algorithm.

 - Macos Monterey 12.6, Conda python 3.7.13 environment.
 10-cores M1 Pro chip with 32GB RAM